musicionary/ping-pong/README.md

 ## Specs

-A user should be able to enter a new number and see new results over and over again, with the output containing 1 up to the number given by the user.
+* A user should be able to enter a new number and see new results over and over again, with the output containing 1 up to the number given by the user.
   -Input Example: 5
   -Output Example: 1, 2, 3, 4, 5

+* Numbers divisible by 3 are replaced with "ping" -Input Example: 5
+  -Output Example: 1, 2, 3, 4, 5

+* Numbers divisible by 5 are replaced with "pong" -Input Example: 5
+  -Output Example: 1, 2, 3, 4, 5

+* Numbers divisible by 15 are replaced with "pingpong" -Input Example: 5
+  -Output Example: 1, 2, 3, 4, 5

+* A user should be able to enter a new number and see new results over and over again

 ## Credits